A JWST investigation into the bar fraction at redshifts 1 < z < 3: Introduction

 Multiple observational investigations into the abundance of stellar bars in disc galaxies up to $ z \simeq 1$ find a linear decrease in their frequency with increasing redshift.
-A constant bar fraction out to $z \sim 1$ in the Galaxy Evolution from Morphologies and SEDs (GEMS) survey was found in \cite{Jogee_2004} where three independent techniques were used to identify spiral galaxies and ellipse fits were used to characterise barred galaxies. \cite{Abraham_1999} found a decline in the bar fraction from quantitatively estimated bar strengths of galaxies in the Hubble Deep Field-North and -South. \cite{Sheth_2003} identified barred galaxies by ellipse fitting techniques for galaxies $z > 0.7$ in the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) Hubble Deep Field-North.
-Using the 2 deg$^{2}$ Cosmic Evolution Survey (COSMOS), \cite{Sheth_2008} found a decrease in the bar fraction using cross-checked visual and ellipse fitting bar identification techniques.
-A decrease by a factor of two at $z \sim 1$ in the COSMOS bar fraction was found in \cite{Melvin_2014} using visual classifications.
+A constant bar fraction within the redshift range $0.25 < z < 1.0$ in the Galaxy Evolution from Morphologies and SEDs (GEMS) survey was found in \cite{Jogee_2004} where three independent techniques were used to identify spiral galaxies and ellipse fits were used to characterise barred galaxies. \cite{Abraham_1999} found a decline in the bar fraction within the redshift range $0.0 < z < 1.5$ from quantitatively estimated bar strengths of galaxies in the Hubble Deep Field-North and -South. \cite{Sheth_2003} identified barred galaxies by ellipse fitting techniques for galaxies within the redshift range $0.7 < z < 1.0$ in the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) Hubble Deep Field-North.
+Using the 2 deg$^{2}$ Cosmic Evolution Survey (COSMOS), \cite{Sheth_2008} found a decrease in the bar fraction using cross-checked visual and ellipse fitting bar identification techniques within the redshift range $0.20 < z < 0.84$.
+A decrease by a factor of two from $z \sim 0.4$ to $z \sim 1.0$ in the COSMOS bar fraction was found in \cite{Melvin_2014} using visual classifications.
 It has then been inferred from these studies that bar features cease to exist at greater lookback times, implying that bar-driven evolutionary processes do not commence until $\sim 6$ Gyr after the Big Bang.
 These studies require high-resolution and sensitive imaging across a large sky area, which the Hubble Space Telescope (HST) has achieved.
-At $z \simeq 1.5$, \cite{Simmons_2014} discover prominent bars in massive disc galaxies and suggests that at $\sim z > 1$, the bar fraction is sustained at $\sim$ 10 per cent.
-Two observational studies of the evolution of the bar fraction with redshift find no sign of a sharp decline at $z > 0.7$: \cite{Elmegreen_2004} find a near constant bar fraction of $0.23 \pm 0.03$ at redshifts up to $z = 1.1$ on a sample of 186 disc galaxies; \cite{Jogee_2004} find the optical bar fraction of $\sim 0.3 \pm 0.06$ to remain at redshifts up to $z \sim 1$.
+At $z \simeq 1.5$, \cite{Simmons_2014} discover prominent bars in massive disc galaxies and suggest that at $\sim z > 1$, the bar fraction is sustained at $\sim$ 10 per cent.
+Two observational studies of the evolution of the bar fraction with redshift find no sign of a sharp decline at $z > 0.7$: \cite{Elmegreen_2004} find a near constant bar fraction of $0.23 \pm 0.03$ at redshifts from $z = 0$ up to $z \simeq 1.1$ for a sample of 186 disc galaxies; \cite{Jogee_2004} find the optical bar fraction of $\sim 0.3 \pm 0.06$ to remain at redshifts $0.2 < z < 1.0$.